nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_specimen.md

   </tr>
 </table>

-A business level identifier for the specimen supplied by the performing organisation. eg. lab performing the test.
+A business level identifier for the specimen supplied by the performing organisation - for example, the lab performing the test.

 ### status ###